molnara/crimson-veil/DEVELOPMENT_GUIDE.md

 - Atmospheric without being oppressive

 ### Avoid These Anti-Patterns
-- âœ— Punishing difficulty (not Dark Souls, not survival horror)
+- Ã¢Å“â€” Punishing difficulty (not Dark Souls, not survival horror)
-- âœ— Overwhelming UI/systems (keep it simple and clean)
+- Ã¢Å“â€” Overwhelming UI/systems (keep it simple and clean)
-- âœ— Tedious grinding (gathering should feel satisfying, not repetitive)
+- Ã¢Å“â€” Tedious grinding (gathering should feel satisfying, not repetitive)
-- âœ— Complex crafting trees (Valheim-simple, not Factorio-complex)
+- Ã¢Å“â€” Complex crafting trees (Valheim-simple, not Factorio-complex)
-- âœ— Time pressure mechanics (let player explore at their own pace)
+- Ã¢Å“â€” Time pressure mechanics (let player explore at their own pace)

 ## Version Control Notes